aws/aws-sam-cli/designs/intrinsics_design.md

 * The service based intrinsics https://docs.aws.amazon.com/servicecatalog/latest/adminguide/intrinsic-function-reference-rules.html

 ## User Experience Walkthrough

-There are two main types of users who are going to benefit from this change.
+The customer can input a CloudFormation template into SAM-CLI containing intrinsic functions like `Fn::Join, Fn::GetAtt, Ref`.
+This includes sam build, sam local start-api, etc.

+Example walkthrough with `sam local start-api`:
 * Customers can use tools such as AWS CDK to generate a template.
 The templates will have intrinsic properties.
 The customer can create their AWS CDK project with `cdk init app` and then generate their CloudFormation code using `cdk synth.`They can input their CloudFormation code to test it locally using the SAM CLI command.
-* Customers can author CloudFormation resources and test them locally by inputting their templates into sam local start-api.
+* Customers can author CloudFormation resources with intrinsics functions and test them locally by inputting their templates into sam local start-api.

 Once the user has their  CloudFormation code, they will be running `sam local start-api --template /path/to/template.yaml`